jake-yukich/jake-yukich/README.md

 - Structural biology
 - 3D

+##

-(This is a new public-facing, non-proprietary account; repositories and code samples currently under construction :)
+(This is a new public-facing, non-proprietary account; repositories and code samples are currently under construction :)